DennisSuitters/AuroraCMS/README.md

   - 30 Day Auto-Clearance of Blacklisted IP's.
   - Site Block if visitor's IP is listed in Blacklist, saving server resources, and to hopefully stop Spammers or Email Harvester's.
   - Database Backup and ability to Prefix Table Names.
-  - Blacklist IP's that try to access WordPress based files or attempt WordPress.
+  - Blacklist IP's that try to access WordPress based files or attempt WordPress Access.
   - Developer "Lock Down", this stops accounts lower than the developer from taking the website out of "maintenance" or "Coming Soon" modes.
 - Page and Visitor Tracking for Analytics.
   - Records visit counts per IP, stores IP and Browser Information, with option of clearing data.